 The new ideal of the barbelle was not accessible to everyone equally.
-While a racially diverse crowd frequented Muscle Beach itself, the media only celebrated a specific group of athletes.
+Undoubtedly, the fact that Stockton was a white woman was a major factor that allowed her to push the boundaries of femininity and still be portrayed positively in the media, or captured in the media at all.
+While women of color sometimes appeared in Stockton's "Barbelles" articles, like Lye Ying discussed in Chapter 2, white women were predominantly featured.
+This absence is even more apparent in the archive of photographs of Muscle Beach athletes and its beauty contestants.
+As demonstrated in Chapter 1, while a more racially diverse crowd was present at Muscle Beach, the media primarily celebrated a specific group of athletes.
 Newspapers of the time predominantly pictured thin, white bodies when reporting on women at the beach, and white women and men dominated the Miss Muscle Beach crowns and podiums.
 Contests like Miss Muscle Beach reinforced racial hierarchies and perpetuated the idea that femininity was equated with whiteness.
-Athletes who did not fit this particular image of the barbelle were erased from the narrative.
+Athletes who did not fit this particular image of the barbelle were largely erased from the narrative.

 Importantly, I was able to find photographs in The Strongman Project's archive of Stockton posing with several Hawaiian women who participated in acrobatics and weightlifting.
-In one photograph, Stockton and five women athletes, two of whom are identified as Lillian Chang and Judy Crabbe, pose together on a beach in two-piece swimsuits.200 In another photograph, Abbye and Les Stockton and Steve Reeves pose with a large group of Hawaiian weightlifters, including Chang and Crabbe.201 I believe these photographs were likely taken in
+In one photograph, Stockton and five women athletes, two of whom are identified as Lillian